Winning the Game of Retail

 Cognitive psychologist Jeremy Wilmer

-of the University of Pennsylvania states, "Our experience of the world normally appears quite seamless, but in fact our brain sees many aspects separately and knits them together into one experience of the world” .
+of the University of Pennsylvania states, "Our experience of the world normally appears quite seamless, but in fact our brain sees many aspects separately and knits them together into one experience of the world."

-It is vital for retailers to not only provide a great product but to also deliver a unique and memorable shopping experience that connects their customers to them.
+It is vital for retailers not only to provide a great product, but also to deliver a unique and memorable shopping experience that connects their customers to them.
 This can be seen with such retailers as Apple

-, who not only delivers a premium product but has also created a unique retail experience that allows consumers to test out their latest products before they hit the market.
+, who not only delivers a premium product, but has also created a unique retail experience that allows consumers to test out their latest products before they hit the market.
 The forethought that Apple has placed on product delivery has contributed greatly to their success and made them a destination store for shopping centers all over the world.

 In the future, retailers should be careful to build a reputation of trust and solidarity through social media campaigns and store experiences which do not appear too flighty or light-hearted.
 It is important to create distance from the reputational damage suffered by global brands who might be seen as the providers of mediocre services and products.
-Retail brands should look to become a source for bridging social divisions and giving people a reason to connect with their family and friends.
-By providing opportunities to connect with others through shared experiences and opportunities retailers can begin to define and set themselves apart from their less socially conscious competitors.
+Retail brands should look to become a source for bridging social divisions and for giving people a reason to connect with their family and friends.
+By providing opportunities to connect with others through shared experiences and opportunities, retailers can begin to define and set themselves apart from their less socially-conscious competitors.